Comparing Photon Therapy to Proton Therapy to Treat Patients with Lung Cancer

 - Patient must provide study-specific informed consent prior to study entry

-- Prior invasive malignancy unless disease free for a minimum of 3 years; however, skin cancer and in situ carcinomas of the breast, oral cavity, cervix, and other organs and are permissible
+- Prior invasive malignancy unless disease free for a minimum of 3 years; however, skin cancer initial Stage I/II NSCLC with a relapse after surgery that is re-stage II-III and in situ carcinomas of the breast, oral cavity, cervix, and other organs are permissible

-- Patients with prior history of either small cell lung cancer or NSCLC regardless of the treatment received, other than patients who have recurrent disease following resection
+- Patients with prior history of either small cell lung cancer or Stage III or IV NSCLC

 - Prior systemic chemotherapy for the study cancer, if more than 4 cycles of induction chemotherapy or more than 6 months of targeted therapy; note that prior chemotherapy for a different cancer is allowable